Times represent where those sessions can be found in the recorded video of the Symposium.

 Dr. Mark D. Benigni, Superintendent of Schools, Meriden School District, CT

 Moderated by Dr. Samuel T. King, Director of Superintendent Searches & Board Development, Georgia School Boards Association

 As we see the needs of students and communities change, much discussion regarding equity centers around programs and initiatives.
 However, in order for a district to be successful in their pursuit of equity they must first embrace the concept of equity at the board level.
 Panelists discussed equity at the school board level; how to create school board policy about equity; and how to apply this to the ever-changing needs of students, staff, and communities.

 2:31 – 2:51 hour/minutes

 East Side Community School, New York, NY

-This session features school board members from across the nation, sharing their inspirational stories and lessons learned through their personal journeys.
-Presentations focus on the importance of dismantling institutional racism in education to ensure all students receive equitable access to an education that maximizes their potential.
+This session featured school board members from across the nation, sharing their inspirational stories and lessons learned through their personal journeys.
+Presentations focused on the importance of dismantling institutional racism in education to ensure all students receive equitable access to an education that maximizes their potential.